UNFmontreal/Dcm2Bids/docs/how-to/use-advanced-commands.md

 | fmap | epi | dir |

-Using the `--auto_extract_entitie`, if you want another combination of datatype/suffix to be able to extract one or more of these 3 entities you need to add the key of the entities needed using the field customEntities like this within your description:
+Using the `--auto_extract_entitie`, if you want another combination of datatype/suffix to be able to extract one or more of these 3 entities you need to add the key of the entities needed using the field custom_entities like this within your description:

 ```
-"customEntities": ["echo", "dir"]
+"custom_entities": ["echo", "dir"]
 ```

 :warning: If task is found, it will automatically add the field `TaskName` into the sidecar file.